ananthvk/latex-resume-creator/README.md

 - **Multiple resume versions**: Easy to maintain different versions for different job applications

 ## How to run?
-### To run on the cloud
+### Run via GitHub Actions

 Fork this repository and make your changes.
 Once you push it to the `master` branch, GitHub Actions will automatically trigger to build your resume.

-View "Actions" tab on your repository to monitor the build and resume generation process.
-You can download your resume from the `Upload PDF artifact` build step of the `build-pdf` job.
+Visit the Actions tab on your forked repo to track the build.
+Once completed, you can download the PDF from the "Upload PDF artifact" step in the build-pdf job.

+If you do not want to re-generate the resume on each push, maintain a `develop` branch, then whenever you want a pdf, merge with the `master` branch.

 ### To run locally
 #### Build the docker image